JiFish/artemis/README.md

 * **CLS** - Clears the screen.
 This command can also be used in the main interface.
 * **BORDER** x - Set the screen's border color to *x*
 * **CURSOR** x, y - Move the cursor to position *x*, *y*
-* **INK** x, red, green, blue - Sets the color of palette entry *x*. *red*,*green* and *blue* can be from 0 to 4, giving a total of 125 possible colors.
 * **PRINTW** t$, x1, y1, x2, y2[, wrap] - Print text *t$* to a virtual "Window" on-screen.
 The window's top-left position is defined by *x1* and *y1*, and it's bottom-right by *x2* and *y2*.
 If *wrap* is non-zero, *t$* will be wrapped cleanly - avoiding line-breaks in the middle of words.
 (This is the default behaviour.)
 If *t$* is too long, it will be cropped, if it is too short it will be padded with spaces.

+### Redefining characters and colors

+* **INK** x, red, green, blue - Sets the color of palette entry *x*. *red*,*green* and *blue* can be from 0 to 4, giving a total of 125 possible colors.
 * **SYMBOL** x, y$ - Redefine the bitmap of the character with the code *x*. *y$* is a string that represents the new bitmap.
 Each character in the string represents one pixel starting at the top-left.
 Use a space for the background and any other character for the foreground.
 If *y$* is an empty string, the character will be reset to the default.
 * **SYMBOL** x, b1[, b2] ... [, b8] - Alternate syntax for above, more like classic BASIC variants.
 Provide 1 - 8 integers from 0 - 255.
 Each integer's binary value defines one row of pixels, top to bottom.
 Missing rows are considered empty.
 * **SYMBOLIMG** x$ - Load a complete set of characters from image with filename specified by *x$*.
 This image should be 128 x 128 pixels, with each 8x8 cell containing a character.
-Black is treated as the background color and any other color is as foreground.
-The file should be placed in a disk directory and use a artemis-style filename (alphanumeric, maximum 32 characters.)
+Black is treated as the background and any other color as foreground.
+The file should be placed in a disk directory and using a artemis-friendly filename (alphanumeric, maximum 32 characters.)
 A number of image types are supported, but a PNG is recommended.

 Tip: if you change the symbol for character 239, you will also change Artemis' icon.

 ### Screen Modes

 You can change the screen mode with the **MODE** x command.
-Calling **MODE** will also clear the screen.
+Where *x* is the mode you want to switch to.
+Changing mode will clear the screen.
 Different modes offer compromises between number of characters and colors on the screen.

 e.g. `MODE 2` to change to mode 2.